Ex-Citgo CEO helped launder Venezuelan drug money, US trial witness to testify

 Prosecutors in the trial of Carlos Orense, who they accuse of shipping tens of thousands of kilograms of cocaine to the United States, did not name Citgo in Nov.
 4 court papers, describing it only as a wholly-owned U.S. subsidiary of a Venezuelan state-owned company with which Orense had oil drilling contracts.

-A lawyer for Hugo Carvajal, a former Venezuelan military intelligence director who is facing separate drug trafficking charges, was quoted by the Miami Herald on Tuesday as saying that the U.S. company is Citgo PDVSAC.UL and the CEO was Luis Marin.
-The lawyer did not respond to requests for comment.
+A lawyer for Hugo Carvajal, a former Venezuelan military intelligence director who is facing separate drug trafficking charges, said on Tuesday that the U.S. company is Citgo PDVSAC.UL and the CEO was Luis Marin.

 During jury selection on Monday for Orense's trial in New York, U.S. District Judge Vernon Broderick named Marin as one of several people expected to be mentioned at the trial, which could last up to two weeks.